aws-quickstart/cdk-eks-blueprints/docs/getting-started.md

 You should see output that lists all namespaces in your cluster.

-## Deploy workloads with ArgoCD
+## Deploy workloads with Argo CD

-Next, let's walk you through how to deploy workloads to your cluster with ArgoCD.
+Next, let's walk you through how to deploy workloads to your cluster with Argo CD.
 This approach leverages the [App of Apps](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) pattern to deploy multiple workloads across multiple namespaces.
 The sample app of apps repository that we use in this getting started guide can be found [here](https://github.com/aws-samples/ssp-eks-workloads).

-### Install ArgoCD CLI
+### Install Argo CD CLI

 Follow the instructions found [here](https://argoproj.github.io/argo-cd/cli_installation/) as it will include instructions for your specific OS.
-You can test that the ArgoCD CLI was installed correctly using the following:
+You can test that the Argo CD CLI was installed correctly using the following:

 ```
 argocd version --short --client